 I feel like I can’t really tell you how to accomplish the actual writing process.
 If you want to know more about how I personally write a book, I have written several posts about that, the first of which can be found here.

 The first thing to keep in mind is that fiction and nonfiction are two completely different ball games when it comes to publishing.
 Most of my experience is geared toward fiction, but I do have some experience with nonfiction.

-The first thing to keep in mind is that nonfiction books require a proposal before you ever start working on the book.
+Nonfiction books require a proposal before you ever start working on the book.
 Most publishers like to see sample chapters and a complete outline included with the query/proposal.
 Fiction agents/publishes need to see the completed manuscript.